 Always check the weather for your destinations before you go.
+Once you’ve researched the weather, you can focus on creating a travel capsule wardrobe.
 For example, you may not need a jacket for Italy but you should take light layers for Portugal.
 Ireland and Holland might be cold during your visit but they might have a streak of sun.
 If you’re visiting several destinations, pack the layers.

 This may or may not apply to your Europe travel checklist, but if you’ll be staying in hostels, shared Airbnb rooms, cabins, or on couches, I definitely propose taking a sleep sheet.
 Depending on the size, it can also be used as a blanket for the beach or picnic.